Abarth 500e Review 2023 | Top Gear

 What is it?

 So if it's the first electric hot hatch, it mustn't have rivals?
-Don't be silly.
-The Mini Electric, Honda e, Peugeot e-208 are roughly similar in size and power but lack either battery range (Mini and Honda) or sporty bent (Peugeot).
-The Cupra Born and Renault Megane are lively, but bigger and dearer and not quite such party animals as the Abarth.
+Well, it does and it doesn't.
+The Mini Cooper Electric and Peugeot e-208 are roughly similar in size, but don't have the same sporty bent.
+The Honda e was killed off, and while the Cupra Born and Renault Megane are lively, they're bigger, dearer and not quite such party animals as the Abarth.
+The Hyundai Ioniq 5N is a riot, but in a different league to this.

 They even gave it a sound generator designed to mimic a petrol engine.
 This was shaped with input from Abarth's rabidly active and loyal fanbase, as a means of keeping those petrolheads on side.